How Refinancing Works

-- Consolidating your first mortgage and your home equity line of credit.
+- Consolidating your first mortgage and your home equity line of credit (HELOC).
 By rolling these into a single monthly payment, you can simplify your finances and focus on one debt.
-Home-equity lines of credit often have adjustable rates, so refinancing into a fixed-rate loan could potentially save you money in the long run.
+HELOCs often have adjustable rates, so refinancing into a fixed-rate loan could potentially save you money in the long run.

-- Using the equity in your home to take a cash-out refinance loan.
+- Using the equity in your home to take out cash.
 With rising home values, you may have enough equity to take out a cash-out refinance.
 This money can be used to finance home improvements, pay off debts or to fund large purchases.

 Risks of Loan Refinancing

 Depending on your goals and financial situation, refinancing may not always be your best option.
 While refinancing offers a lot of benefits, you'll also have to weigh the risks.

 For example, refinancing your mortgage usually restarts the amortization process.
 So, if you are five years into paying on a 30-year loan and you decide to take out a new 30-year mortgage, you'll be making mortgage payments for 35 years.
 For some homeowners this is a good plan, but if you're already, say, 10 or 20 years into your mortgage then the lifetime interest may not be worth the extra costs.
 In these instances, many homeowner refinance into a shorter-term loan that won't extend the time they will make mortgage payments, such as a 20 or 15 year mortgage (which often times also offer lower rates than 30-year loans).